-Here is the story about how I have spend 6 months testing and optimizing a training program helping athletes to become stronger without adding muscle mass.
-So far, it has been a success, but it is clear to me that I’m a much better coach than athlete…
+Here is the story about how I have spent six months testing and optimizing a training program helping athletes to become stronger without adding muscle mass.
+So far, it has been a success, but it is clear that I am a much better coach than an athlete.

 Why is this weight lifting experiment important?

-Though, it is important to emphasize that there is no scientific proof that weight lifting during the off-season is better than cycling training only.
+However, it is essential to emphasize that there is no scientific proof that weight lifting during the off-season is better than cycling training.

 No matter if you decide to ride 2 hours more per week or choose to add two weekly sessions at the local gym, you’ll probably end up with better performance in both situations.

 Nevertheless, there are some trends that I would like to share with you.
-I believe weight lifting may play a bigger role in the future for some of the best performing road cyclists.
+I believe weight lifting may play a more prominent role in the future for some of the best-performing road cyclists.

-First of all, it’s important to understand that the training techniques mentioned here might work for professional or semi-professional cyclists.
-If you ride at a lower level, and I guess that is what most readers do, you would probably benefit more from increased training amount on your bike (in a strict time effective point of view).
-Yes, you’ll get more value for additional time on your bike than spending one hour lifting weights.
+First, it’s essential to understand that the training techniques mentioned here might work for professional or semi-professional cyclists.
+If you ride at a lower level, and I guess that is what most readers do, you would probably benefit more from an increased training amount on your bike (in a strict time-effective point of view).
+So yes, you’ll get more value for additional time on your bike than spending one-hour lifting weights.

-Larger muscle cells (that will say larger square diameter) can generate more power.
+More giant muscle cells (larger square diameter) can generate more power.

-It is very unlikely that hypertrophy in itself will help normal riders.
-Yes, there are a few selective riders where extra muscle mass will give them extra punch in mass sprints etc., but for the majority of riders hypertrophy should be avoided.
+It is doubtful that hypertrophy in itself will help average riders.
+Yes, there are a few selective riders where extra muscle mass will give them extra punch in mass sprints, etc., but most riders should avoid hypertrophy for the majority of riders.

 Nervous regulation of force

-One way is to recruit more motor unit, which will activate more motor units.
-You can think of this as your brain tells your muscle to use a larger percentile of your muscle’s fibres to generate power.
-Motor units are recruited to in order of size.
+One way is to recruit more motor units, which will activate more motor units.
+You can think of this as your brain tells your muscle to use a more significant percentile of your muscle’s fibers to generate power.
+Motor units are recruited in order of size.
 Small motor units are recruited before large motor units.
 This is called the size principle of recruitment.

 The second way to regulate force production is through rate coding.
 It is an increment of the frequency of impulse signals to the motor unit.
-When a motor unit is stimulated more frequently, the twitches begin to overlap each other, which will generate a larger force.
+When a motor unit is stimulated more frequently, the twitches overlap, generating a more significant force.